Factsheet: Who qualifies for our support?

 If you are not eligible

-To get more information on community support and services in East Sussex:
+You can find information on community support and services in East Sussex:

-- you can contact Adult Social Care
+- by contacting Adult Social Care

 Help for people who look after someone (carers)